bhecquet/seleniumRobot-server/README.md

 ### Restrict access to a specific application ###

 Setting `RESTRICT_ACCESS_TO_APPLICATION_IN_ADMIN` to `'True'` allow to restrict variable / result access to a specific application
+In this case, one needs to grant permission on application basis.

+There are 2 permission sets
+- permissions related to variables and result recording: 'can view application and related variable and version for xxx'
+- permissions related to result viewing: 'can view results for xxx'

 ## User interface ##